Introducing El Calafate

-Named for the berry that, once eaten, guarantees your return to Patagonia, El Calafate hooks you with another irresistable attraction: Glaciar Perito Moreno, 80km away in Parque Nacional Los Glaciares.
-The glacier is a magnificent must-see, but its massive popularity has encouraged tumorous growth and rapid upscaling in the once-quaint El Calafate.
-At the same time, it’s a fun place to be with a range of traveler services.
-The town’s strategic location between El Chaltén and Torres del Paine (Chile) makes it an inevitable stop for those in transit.
+Named for the berry that, once eaten, guarantees your return to Patagonia, El Calafate hooks you with another irresistible attraction: Glaciar Perito Moreno, 80km away in Parque Nacional Los Glaciares.
+The glacier is a magnificent must-see, but its massive popularity has encouraged tumorous growth and rapid upscaling in once-quaint El Calafate.
+However, it’s still a fun place to be with a range of traveler services.
+The strategic location between El Chaltén and Torres del Paine (Chile) makes it an inevitable stop for those in transit.

 Located 320km northwest of Río Gallegos, and 32km west of RP 11’s junction with northbound RN 40, El Calafate flanks the southern shore of Lago Argentino.
 The main strip, Av del Libertador General San Martín (typically abbreviated to Libertador), is dotted with cutesy knotted-pine souvenir shops, chocolate shops, restaurants and tour offices.
 Beyond the main street, pretensions melt away quickly: muddy roads lead to ad-hoc developments and open pastures.

 January and February are the most popular (and costly) months to visit, but as shoulder- season visits grow steadily, both availability and prices stay a challenge.

 Experience the best of Torres del Paine and Los Glaciares National Parks on foot

 End of the Earth